opstrace/opstrace/docs/references/faq.md

 # Frequently Asked Questions

+## How are you different?

+We are different because we are not focused on building a new storage backend or building a proprietary SaaS.
+We’re trying to make open source observability easier, more accessible, and more effective by building an open source distribution that _you_ can run (in your own account) just as easily as a SaaS is to use.
+Basically, this is how we wanted to do open source observability when we were in your shoes.
+There are many benefits to this—not least of which is cost management—so [follow our blog](https://opstrace.com/blog) to keep up to date.

 ## How does this work with—or replace—my existing Prometheus?

 If you're already using Prometheus, it's very easy to get started with Opstrace.